 - Human Resources

-As an MBA specialization, Human Resources studies are tailored to dive deep into human resources analytics, consulting, operational management, and employment law.
+As an MBA concentration, Human Resources studies are tailored to dive deep into human resources analytics, consulting, operational management, and employment law.
 This MBA concentration is best suited to those who are sure they want to apply their MBA to the Human Resources field.

 - Supply Chain Management

 With the explosion of the Internet and e-commerce, the flow of goods and services is not quite as straightforward as it used to be – which means there is a need for specialists in this area.
 Focusing your MBA studies on supply chain management – or “SCM” – can get you noticed by many employers because it is an integral part of keeping many companies financially healthy.
 Senior Product Managers and Project Managers are in growing demand and are well-prepared for this MBA concentration, though there are also MBA concentrations tailored to those positions at some universities.

 International Management broadly encompasses many aspects of international business.
 An MBA concentration in this area will likely encompasses some study abroad experiences, which can be exciting and enriching, along with coursework that broadens your perspective on how other countries conduct business from a legal and cultural standpoint.
 Considering how many well-known brands are now global, an International Management MBA can be an excellent way to sharpen your candidacy for positions at large corporations and established global brands.
 International Management, however, can also prepare you to work in family businesses that have international operations, a business that outsources some of its operations to another country, or a government agency that deals with trade.